-Graduates of the two-year Horticulture Technology major may pursue careers in landscape design, implementation, maintenance as well as nursery operations, professional sports turf, lawn care and allied horticulture operations.
+Graduates of the two-year Horticulture Technology major may pursue careers in landscape design, construction, and maintenance as well as nursery operations, professional sports turf, lawn care and allied horticulture operations.
 Students will gain a foundational knowledge of plant materials, soil, pest control, maintenance and landscape management as well as landscape construction and implementation.

 The horticulture technology major equips students with the latest classroom instruction coupled with indispensable hands-on experience.
-Subject matter includes plant materials, soil, pest control, maintenance, landscape management, landscape construction and implementation.
+Subject matter includes plant identification and growing requirements, soil management, pest control, and landscape design, construction, and management.

 A strong semester of supervised cooperative work experience in horticulture allows students to begin professional development while enrolled at Piedmont Technical College.

-Motivated students may also take advantage of the articulation agreement between Piedmont Technical College and Clemson University's horticulture departments to pursue a bachelor's degree in horticulture or turfgrass.
+Motivated students may also consider transfering to Clemson University's horticulture department to pursue a bachelor's degree in horticulture or turfgrass.
 Note: Students wishing to transfer to a four-year institution should consult an advisor for possible higher level requirements and for other transferable course information.